Beauty9882/MAP2V/README.md

 [DCTDP](https://github.com/Tencent/TFace/tree/master/recognition/tasks/dctdp)
 [PartialFace](https://github.com/Tencent/TFace)

-[all model weights]（https://pan.baidu.com/s/1OmW93OEEXHTxDrH_-gk1rw?pwd=2fb4 ）Fetch Code: 2fb4
+[all model weights]（https://pan.baidu.com/s/1OmW93OEEXHTxDrH_-gk1rw?pwd=2fb4 ） Fetch Code: 2fb4

-After downloading,  place all model weights in the directory ../MAP2V/encoder/pretrained and change the paths in `encoder/encoder_conf.yaml`.
+After downloading,  place all model weights in the directory  `encoder/pretrained` and change the paths in `encoder/encoder_conf.yaml`.

+If you need to validate your own PPFR model, you can update the model and weights to your content.

 ## Download LFW and CelebA datasets: